neoneddy/magicmirror-calendaer-ext2-family-config/README.md

-# Magic Mirror Calendaer Ext2 configuration for Family Calendar
+# Magic Mirror Calendar Ext2 configuration for Family Calendar

 We're a busy family and it was hard to keep everything straight.
 Our calendars change and updtae often, but luckily almost every source has a public feed.